eklavyasaxena/Evaluating-a-Machine-Learning-Algorithm/README.md

 **Varying Sample Size for Fixed Model Complexity (d = 1) - A High-Bias Estimator:**
 * It _underfits_ the data as both the training and validation scores are low, or the learning curves have converged to a low score.
-* We can expect that adding more training data will not help
+* We can expect that adding more training data will NOT help
 * Revisit _‘WHAT TO TRY NEXT?’_ table to fix _High Bias_

 <img src="graph-Images/data-learningCurve15.png"> </img>